birkan9977/eventspage/README.md

-# Getting Started with Create React App
+# Assignment for Evreka

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was developped by Birkan Bilici to fulfill user stories provided by Evreka team.

 ## Available Scripts